-Every year hundreds of students join mentors in disciplines across campus to delve
+Every year students join mentors in disciplines across campus to delve into research

 Through SHARP students conduct research with faculty mentors each summer.
 Students learn cutting edge research techniques, conduct literature reviews, attend seminars, and analyze data.
 At the same time they engage with other research students across campus with lunches, weekly ice cream socials, and other events planned by individual departments or divisions.
 Typically research is presented to the larger community through professional conferences, divisional poster sessions, and/or the annual Hope College Celebration of Undergraduate Research and Creative Performance.

-The SHARP Application System is a clearinghouse of many research positions available across campus.
-Many departments use the SHARP application system to match students to projects.
+The SHARP application process allows faculty to submit their project abstracts and students to apply to research in those areas.
+Many departments use the SHARP application process to match students to projects.
 In other departments the best way to get involved in summer research is to talk to faculty about your interests and their projects.
 Talk to faculty or the office manager of your department to find out more.

 Some offices do not use the SHARP application system to match mentors and students.
 If you do not see a project of interest or your department listed, talk to your department's Office Manager or your advisor.
 Each department determines their own process for hiring, so the timeline below is a guideline only.